- Our Life in Carmel

 - Contact & More

 “We address especially the young people: You must joyfully accept the patrimony of the language which the Church holds in high esteem and must, with energy, make it fruitful.
 We exhort you all to lift up high the torch of Latin which is even today a bond of unity among peoples of all nations.”

 Saint John Paul II

 The Catholic Church has spoken and prayed in the languages of all peoples since Pentecost.
 Nevertheless the Latin language has always been held in very high esteem by the Church and by the Roman Pontiffs.
 They have assiduously encouraged the knowledge and dissemination of Latin, adopting it as the Church’s language, capable of passing on the Gospel message throughout the world.

 In God’s Providence the wisdom of the ancient Greek and Roman cultures had prepared the way for Christianity.
 The Word became flesh at a time when many nations were united under the authority of the Roman Empire.
-Latin has been the official liturgical language since the 4th Century.
+Latin has been the official liturgical language of the Roman Catholic Church since the 4th Century.

 In addition to the Second Vatican Council, several recent Popes have definitively taught the primary place of Latin for three reasons: